 We hope that by making this dataset freely available, we will stimulate natural language processing research on the impact of our speeches on the market and beyond.

-Download all speeches (CSV file) last update: 1 de enero de 2023
+Download all speeches (CSV file) last update: 1 de junio de 2023

 For licence details, please see the copyright section of our disclaimer.